Abhishek-Sawant-98/Chat-Zoned/README.md

 # `Chat-Zoned` MERN-Chat-App

-> This is a [**Progressive Web App**](https://medium.com/swlh/converting-existing-react-app-to-pwa-3c7e4e773db3) built using [`MERN Stack`](https://www.mongodb.com/mern-stack), which is primarily used for Real-time Online Chatting (similar to Whatsapp).
+> This is a [**Progressive Web App**](https://medium.com/swlh/converting-existing-react-app-to-pwa-3c7e4e773db3) built using [`MERN Stack`](https://www.mongodb.com/mern-stack), which is primarily used for Real-time Online Chatting (similar to Whatsapp or MS Teams).
 This app allows a user to perform the following major operations:-
 - Register/Login/Logout/search registered users
 - Create one-to-one chats, group chats
 - Send/edit/delete text messages